Grand Palace in Bangkok with ornate architecture and manicured gardens.

 Additional Information

-• Bring your children's passports as ID proof.
+• Your children's passports are needed as ID proof.

 Grand Palace in Bangkok at sunset, view from Hop-On Hop-Off Bus route.